 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-Each 1 g of semi-solid white cream contains clindamycin 20 mg (as clindamycin phosphate).
-Each full applicator (one dose) contains clindamycin 100 mg (as clindamycin phosphate) in 5 g of cream.
+Each 1 g of semi-solid white cream contains 20 mg of clindamycin (as clindamycin phosphate).
+Each full applicator (one dose) contains 100 mg of clindamycin (as clindamycin phosphate) in 5 g of cream.
 Nonmedicinal ingredients: benzyl alcohol, cetostearyl alcohol, cetyl palmitate, mineral oil, polysorbate 60, propylene glycol, purified water, sorbitan monostearate, and stearic acid.

 The recommended dose is 5 g (one full applicator) into the vagina at bedtime for 7 consecutive nights.
 Women who are menstruating should wait until menstruation has stopped before using this medication.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.